se-edu/se-book/codeQuality/maximiseReadability/introduction/text.md

 <tip-box>

-:package: The two code samples given below achieve the same functionality, but one is easier to read.
+{{ icon_example }} The two code samples given below achieve the same functionality, but one is easier to read.

 <tabs>
   <tab header="Java">